|

 stand opposed to the liberal change agents and we stand opposed to the

 restrictive binders of opinion.
-We have clearly established
+We have clearly established scriptural

-around on the accusers.
-Our "anti" brethren have opened
+accusers.
+Our "anti" brethren have opened the door to all

-the door to all manner of extreme restrictions.
-The binding of
+manner of extreme restrictions.
+The binding of opinion has no end.

 Assisting Non-Saints